Philip Nitschke

-Early life and career
+Early life and education

 Nitschke was born in 1947 in Ardrossan, South Australia, the son of school teachers Harold and Gweneth (Gwen) Nitschke.
 Nitschke studied physics at the University of Adelaide, gaining a PhD from Flinders University in laser physics in 1972.

 Rejecting a career in the sciences, he instead travelled to the Northern Territory to take up work with the Aboriginal land rights activist Vincent Lingiari and the Gurindji at Wave Hill.
-After the hand-back of land by the Prime Minister, Gough Whitlam, Nitschke became a Northern Territory Parks and Wildlife ranger.
+After the hand-back of land by the prime minister, Gough Whitlam, Nitschke became a Northern Territory Parks and Wildlife ranger.
 However, after badly injuring his subtalar joint, which effectively finished his career as a ranger, he began studying for a medical degree.
 In addition to having long been interested in studying medicine he has suffered from hypochondria most of his adult life and futilely hoped with his medical studies to educate himself out of the problem.

 He graduated from the University of Sydney Medical School in 1989.